-Most customers of local businesses live within 8 kilometers of the business and Local search targets potential clients and customers in this area.
+Most customers of local businesses live within 8 kilometres of the business and Local search targets potential clients and customers in this area.

 Local search results began when Google scraped the Yellow pages of the major english-speaking countries and gave each business they found their own page on the internet ( on Google’s own computers ).
 Bing and Yahoo both did a similar thing.